-A: You are welcome to place a phone order by calling 507.923.8843, or order on our e-commerce website accessible through the “Shop Online” tab at the top of this page.
+A: You are welcome to place a phone order by calling 507.923.8843, or order on our e-commerce website accessible through the “Shop Online” tab at the top of this page (www.igoatsoap.com).

 You can also find us at local retailers.
 A list of local locations can be found here on our website under the “About Us” tab.

-A: Yes, at my storefront.
+A: Yes, I teach classes from my farmette, in my soap shed.
 You can click on the “Shop Online” tab and register and pay for classes.
-With a minimum of 10 “students” I am happy to arrange a class specifically for your group.
+With a minimum of 5 “students” I am happy to arrange a class specifically for your group.
 Please call 507.923.8843 if you are interested in setting up a group class.

 A: Yes.
 A custom order is a great way to gift yourself, or for birthdays, weddings, thinking of you gifts, receptionist recognition, baby and bridal shower, co-worker surprise presents, and hostess or housewarming favors!
 You will need a minimum twelve bar order, and a 6 week lead time is necessary for creating and curing custom orders.